abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 For the meaning of the different columns, please consult the [GWR1 tutorial](../tutorial/gwr1.md).
 The experimental gap of MgO is 7.67 eV.
-A well converged G0W0 calculation should give 7.25 eV while our calculation gives 6.528.
+A well converged G0W0 calculation should give 7.25 eV while our calculation gives 6.528 eV.

 At this stage, one should perform convergence studies for [[nband]], [[ecuteps]], [[ecutsigx]], and [[ngkpt]] to ensure that the GW results are reasonably well converged.